ziporah/Marlin/README.md

 This project is an effort to try to adapt the Anet ET4/ET5 motherboard and display for use with Marlin.
 Anyone can contribute to completing this project.
 Feedback is also welcome.

+# Context

+As I don't have a blog, I would like to leave a personal opinion [here] related with this project experience.
+To whom it may concern.

+I started this project as a hobby, on the one hand in response to the demand from the Anet ET series user community (including myself) for a quality and versatile firmware for their printers, and on the other hand, of Anet's refusal to provide solutions to problems and shortcomings of the stock firmware.
+A [change.org](https://www.change.org/p/anet-open-firmware-for-the-anet-et4) was even launched.

+Without much knowledge of either Marlin or the closed ET hardware, and with help from the community, we have Marlin in the ET series from some time now.
+It is hard to believe that a company that claims to be a leader in the 3D printing industry will not be able to employ some engeneering resources to port Marlin.
+Or even to improve its own firmware, which most remarkable miletone on recent released V3.0.0 (jump from V1.x), is to support some new languages...

+It was also a surprise (or not so much seeing it in perspective) that, in a very timely manner, Anet contacted me to get on the open source bandwagon and offer me a paid collaboration, which, although it never took place, they rushed to make it public along with an open source campaign, providing Anet a kind of reconciliation with the comunity appearing to be involved in this project, and selling more printers.
+Objective accomplished.

+In summary, after some time dealing with Anet, my personal experience has been regrettable.
+The lack of seriousness shown by the company (even the CEO) is hardly to believe.
+The only concern in this whole project has been from the marketing and sales point of view, never from their users needings, as they want to do see.
+Anet's style is more in line with the "let them solve it themselves and we will take advantage of it" of a mediocre company of the heap than with the innovative company, concerned about the user experience that they want to pretend to be (or show).

 ## Current status

 ### Working: